 As it pertains to online marketing, Web Analytics platforms are the systems that collect, aggregate and report on the activity of visitors to our online site(s) or social media interactions.
 There are subsets of analytics that marketers should be aware of and utilize from time to time:

 - Behavioral Analytics – the paths that visitors take and how they interact with each page are critical data to understand how your site can be optimized for increased engagement and conversion.
 Too many folks just design a pretty site and forget that it’s actually a gateway to doing business.
 There’s a ton of usability science and experience that can be applied to increase the value of your site to your business.

-- Business Intelligence – or BI analytics centralize all aspects of your organizations performance, from marketing to operations and accounting, for senior leadership to monitor a company’s behavior.
-BI is central to medium, large and enterprise organizations’ performance monitoring and planning.
+- Business Intelligence – or BI analytics centralizes all aspects of your organization’s performance, from marketing to operations and accounting, for senior leadership to monitor a company’s behavior.
+BI is central to medium, large, and enterprise organizations’ performance monitoring and planning.

 - Conversion Analytics – a conversion on a site is an activity of value.
 The most obvious is a purchase on an ecommerce site.
 However, if your site is promoting a service, a conversion may be the number of visitors who sign up for a free trial, a demo, a download, a webinar or any other activity that has been shown to provide value.
 Conversion analytics often incorporate testing of elements so that you can optimize the site to convert more visitors into customers.

 - Customer Intelligence Analytics – many companies don’t actively monitor whether or not their customers actually like them nor what the roadblocks to a perfect engagement are.
 Systems that allow customer feedback through social channels, surveys, and other data collection points can provide invaluable research into how your company is perceived and what you can do to improve it.